-ACS Award For Distinguished Service In The Advancement Of Inorganic Chemistry
+ACS Award for Distinguished Service in the Advancement of Inorganic Chemistry

-He originally left the U.K. to take a position as a postdoctoral fellow at the University of Florida.
-In 1960, he returned to the U.K. to work briefly at ICI before taking a faculty position at UT Austin.
-There, Cowley rose to the rank of George W. Watt Centennial Professor of Chemistry.
-In 1988, he became the Sir Edward Frankland Professor of Inorganic Chemistry at Imperial College London, but he returned to UT Austin in 1989.
+Adams, 62, received a B.S. degree in chemistry in 1969 from Pennsylvania State University and a Ph.D. degree in 1973 from Massachusetts Institute of Technology.
+He began his career with a two-year stint at the State University of New York, Buffalo, followed by 10 years at Yale University.
+He joined the faculty at the University of South Carolina in 1984.

-At age 75, with nearly 500 research papers and numerous awards and other accolades behind him, Cowley simply says that “chemistry is my hobby” and that he has several new projects under way.
+Adams received the 1999 ACS Award in Inorganic Chemistry, a 1999 Alexander von Humboldt Senior Scientist Award, a 2000 Chemical Pioneer Award from the American Institute of Chemists, and the 2005 Henry J. Albert Award of the International Precious Metals Institute.

-Cowley will present his award address before the Division of Inorganic Chemistry.
+Adams will present the award address before the Division of Inorganic Chemistry.

 Join the conversation